The Information Complexity of Learning Tasks, their Structure and their Distance: Complexity of a Learning Task

 \subsection{Structure Function of a Task}

 The trade-off between the loss achievable by a solution $p$ on a dataset $\D$ and its complexity is captured by the \emph{Structure Function} \cite{vereshchagin2004kolmogorov}:

-It is a decreasing function that reaches zero for sufficiently high complexity, depending on the task: As we increase complexity, the loss decreases rapidly while simple models correctly classify easy samples.
-After all shared structure is captured, the only way to further reduce the loss is to memorize ever samples, leading to the worst possible trade-off of one NAT of complexity for each unit of decrease in loss.
-Eventually, every dataset enters this {\em linear (overfitting) regime}.
-For random labels, this happens at the outset.
+It is a decreasing function that reaches zero for sufficiently high complexity, depending on the task.
+As we increase complexity, the loss decreases rapidly while simple models correctly classify easy samples.
+After all shared structure is captured, the only way to further reduce the loss is to memorize the leftover samples, leading to the worst possible trade-off of one NAT of complexity for each unit of decrease in loss.
+Eventually, training enters this {\em linear (overfitting) regime for every dataset, given sufficient complexity}.
+For random labels, the entire training is in this overfitting regime since there is no structure in the data.

 \begin{example}[Structure Function for random labels] By definition of $C(\D)$ we have $C(\D) \leq L_\D(p) + K(p)$ for any computable probability distribution $p(y|x)$.
 For a typical dataset with random labels (see \Cref{ex:random-label-complexity}), we have that $C(\D) \simeq N\log |\Y|$.
 Therefore